qiskit-community/QiskitIBMRuntime.jl/docs/src/accounts.md

 ```sh
 $HOME/.qiskit/qiskit-ibm.json
 ```
-where `$HOME` is your home directory. `QiskitRuntime` can read this file, but cannot write it.
+where `$HOME` is your home directory. `QiskitIBMRuntime` can read this file, but cannot write it.
 You can create it with the Python client and/or edit it by hand.

 Which account is used for credentials may also be controlled with [environment variables](@ref environment_variables)